Nordstrom Surprise Sale: Score 25% Off Sitewide

-We think these surprise deals are as good as the ones we see at the Nordstrom Half-Yearly Sale, Black Friday and Winter Sale as you can additionally find deeper discounts of up to 55% off on items that were already discounted.
+We think these Nordstrom sale deals are as good as the ones we see at the Nordstrom Half-Yearly Sale, Black Friday and Winter Sale as you can additionally find deeper discounts of up to 55% off on items that were already discounted.

-Standout deals include Tory Burch leather crossbody bag, Barefoot Dreams blanket, Nike shoes, Adidas sweatpants and so much more.
+Standout deals at the Nordstrom surprise sale include Tory Burch leather crossbody bag, Barefoot Dreams blanket, Nike shoes and so much more.

 Ahead, browse through ET Style's faves from the Nordstrom sale.